Clinics & Additional Services

 The clinic is for adults with learning disabilities who need support and who may otherwise have health conditions that go undetected.
 It is aimed for patients aged 18 and over who have been assessed as having moderate, severe or profound learning disabilities, or people with mild learning disability who have other complex health needs and are entitled to a free annual health check.

-Appointments are available for you to book at reception on receipt of the charge for the medical examination e.g. HGV, PSV, adoption/fostering, life insurance etc. Unfortunately, we are unable to book these appointments over the phone.
+Appointments are available for you to book at reception on receipt of the charge for the medical examination e.g. HGV, PSV, adoption/fostering, life insurance etc. Payments for these can be made on the day by cash or bank card (contactless) before you have your examination completed by a GP.

 Many small surgical procedures can be carried out at the practice.
 These can include removal of lumps, cysts & smaller lesions and toenail surgery.
 Minor surgical procedures are carried out in our well-equipped treatment rooms here at the practice.
 Equipment includes a modern autoclave to ensure sterility of equipment used for minor surgery procedures.